mykiimike/fieldify/README.md

 [![][travis-build-img]][travis-build-url]
 [![][fossa-img]][fossa-url]

-_fieldify_  \* is a schema modeler, a data extractor and a generic object iterator.
-It allows you to read, transform or verify a data schema.
+**Fieldify**  is a multi-purpose schema manipulation library, data extractor, generic object and schema iterator.
+It allows to read, transform or verify a data schema.

-It allows you to read or transform a schema and extract or verify related data.
 It is very useful for handling complex objects and schemas.
 Especially when designing CRUD or API input validator.

 ## Installation